charts

 plex.domain string "" The ingress domain name that hosts the Plex server.

-plex.enabled bool true Specifies whether Plex should be deployed or excluded in case an external Plex server is used.
+plex.enabled bool false Specifies whether Plex should be deployed or excluded in case an external Plex server is used.

-plex.ingress bool false Specifies whether Plex should be hosted using an Ingress.
+plex.ingress bool false Specifies whether the Plex service should be served publicly using an Ingress.

 qbt.dataStorage string "" The amount of persistent storage allocated for the qBittorrent data storage.